NIHR Clinician Scientist Award

 The NIHR Clinician Scientist Award (NIHR-CS) is a post-doctoral research training fellowship of up to 5 years and is not intended as programme or project grant.
 This award is designed to provide personal support for the applicant through buying out their salary costs and meeting the cost of a research project or programme that is appropriate as a training vehicle.

 It is expected that applicants will either hold a conventional National Training Number (NTN) in their chosen specialty or have already obtained CCT.

-The latest round closed for applications at 1:00pm on Friday 10th July 2015.
+The recent round closed for applications at 1.00pm on Thursday 1st June 2017.
 You can see further information regarding this round using the link below.